 Tight-fitting respirators are not allowed to be worn by individuals with facial hair that interferes with respirator facepiece-to-face seal or valve function.
-This is the policy set forth by the Occupational Safety and Health Administration (OSHA) in reference 1, by the Navy in references 2 and 3, and ANSI2 Z88.10 (reference 4).
+This is the policy set forth by the Occupational Safety and Health Administration (OSHA) in reference 1, by the Navy in references 2 and 3, and ANSI1 Z88.10 (reference 4).
 The reason for the facial hair prohibition policy is because it causes leakage of contaminated workplace air into the respirator where it is then inhaled by the wearer.
 OSHA and Navy policies on facial hair are identical and are reproduced below.

-- A. OSHA in paragraph (g)(1) of 29 CFR 1910.134 and paragraph 1503.e of OPNAVINST 5100.23series both state: - 1.
-"The employer shall not permit respirators with tight fitting facepieces to be worn by employees who have: - a.
-Facial hair that comes between the sealing surface of the facepiece and the face or that interferes with valve function; or - b.
-Any condition that interferes with the face to facepiece seal or valve function." - B. In the preamble to reference 1, OSHA stated that they could not possibly specify every condition under which respirator use may be affected by an employee's facial hair.
-Instead, OSHA has written the standard in performance-oriented terms, stressing the importance of the face to facepiece seal and conditions that might interfere with that seal.
-OSHA further stated that the thrust of their entire standard is on ensuring that respirator fit and performance are not compromised by requiring employers to ensure their workers' respirators fit properly and properly perform.
+- a.
+OSHA in paragraph (g)(1) of 29 CFR 1910.134 states: - (1) "The employer shall not permit respirators with tight fitting facepieces to be worn by employees who have: - (a) Facial hair that comes between the sealing surface of the facepiece and the face or that interferes with valve function; or - (b) Any condition that interferes with the face to facepiece seal or valve function."